 Joan Parsley brings her effervescent personality, passion and arts leadership to a subject and industry that will inspire generations to come.

 Dr. Sylvester Kreilein

-Alex Kreilein is a Senior Program Manager at Microsoft.
+Alex Kreilein is a Vice President, Product Security for Qualys.
 His work focuses on Critical Infrastructure and cybersecurity.
-At other organizations, he has previously served in executive roles such as Chief Information Security Officer and Chief Technology Officer.
+At other organizations, including Microsoft, he has previously served in executive roles such as Chief Information Security Officer and Chief Technology Officer.
 Alex holds a Masters in Engineering from the University of Colorado at Boulder as well as a Masters in National Security from the U.S. Naval War College.
 He is a collector of contemporary art and an avid traveler and outdoorsman.
 Alex will focus on technology and organizational strategy initiatives in his work at GLP.